Geyuan Temple: Layout

 Geyuan Temple contains three main buildings, the Wenshu Hall, a multistory pavilion used to store sutras and a Tianwang Hall.
 Unlike the normal Chinese temple layout, in which structures are built along a central axis from south to north, Geyuan temples’ buildings face west.

 Wenshu Hall

 Wenshu Hall (文殊殿 (Wénshū Diàn, Hall of Manjusri)) was first built in 966 and is the oldest Liao building that is still extant, built 59 years after the dynasty's founding.
 It is a square structure that is three bays wide and measures 15 by 15.67 meters.
 Each bay on the front façade contains four door panels, and the hall is built upon a large yuetai.
 The hall has no ceiling, but has beams that span six rafters and two additional interior pillars for support.
 Like other buildings dating from the 10th century, all the beams in the hall are completely straight.
 5 and 7 rank bracketing is used to support the roof.
 The doors to the hall retain original 10th-century latticework.
+Wenshu Hall is one of the Eight Great Architectures of the Liao Dynasty.